Lachie Neale: Brisbane Lions (2019–2026)

 Neale thrived at his new club in 2019, winning All-Australian team selection for the first time, winning his first Merrett–Murray Medal and finishing equal-third in the Brownlow Medal with 26 votes.

 Neale had an excellent start to the 2020 season, with him being deemed the best player in the league by the ABC's Dean Bilton prior to round 6.
 Neale won the 2020 Brownlow Medal after polling 31 votes during the shortened regular season, including being best-on-ground in ten matches.
 This result put Neale in front of 2nd-placed Travis Boak by 10 votes, who had the equal-highest win in Brownlow Medal history since the introduction of the 3–2–1 voting system until Patrick Cripps.
 Neale's 2020 season success was also compounded by All-Australian selection, a Merrett–Murray Medal and the Leigh Matthews Trophy, amongst various other awards.

 Neale's 2022 season was yet another season of success, taking home a third All-Australian blazer and winning a third Merrett–Murray Medal, as well as placing second in the Brownlow Medal, missing out on first place by a single vote.

 On 1 March 2023, Neale was named co-captain of the Lions alongside Harris Andrews.
 Later in the year, Neale clinched his second Brownlow Medal after again polling 31 votes.

+Neale experienced another outstanding season in 2024, winning All Australian selection honours for a 4th time in his career, and winning his 4th Merrett-Murray Medal.
 Neale was co-captain of the Brisbane Lions 2024 premiership winning team.
 He had 35 disposals and 9 clearances in the Grand Final, to finish second in the Norm Smith Medal voting.
+After standout performances throughout the 2024 finals series, Neale received the Gary Ayres Award for best finals player voted by the coaches.